 If the COVID-19 pandemic has shown us one thing, it is that we live in an interlinked world.
 Our global food system is part of this cross-continental web of relations and interdependencies.
 But how resilient is the global food system against not only unexpected shocks such as COVID-19, but also long-term crises such as climate change?
 Is it perhaps high time for a shake-up of the global food system?

 Led by moderator Aldith Hunkar, The Dutch Research Council (NWO) and De Balie take you on a trip across Africa and South (East) Asia to show how farmers, businesses and policy-makers give their food systems a little shake.
+The evening will build on the findings of a synthesis study on the results of he 75 Food & Business Research projects, in particular the article on ‘African Indigenous Foods’ and the article on ‘Opportunities and Barriers of Circular Agriculture’.

 Writer and journalist Jaap Tielbeke, author of the book Een beter milieu begint niet bij jezelf (2020), will wrap up the event by shining his light on the pressing question of responsibility: what is and isn’t yours as an individual, what is your place in the larger system and where can you exert pressure?